ECE-2024/ECE-250-Test-Cases/clion.md

 Now you should have a toolchain created and Clion has auto detected CMake on the eceUbuntu server.

+Next, you need to point the remote handler to the locations of the C compiler and Make.
+For the "C Compiler" field, enter `/usr/bin/gcc`, for the "Make" field, enter `/usr/bin/make`

 ![alt text](readme-images/T3.PNG)

 ## Remote Deployment Configuration